What Is a Proof of Service and Why Does It Matter?

 What Is a Proof of Service?

-A proof of service is a sworn document stating that legal papers have been delivered to a specific person in a legally required manner.
-It's the official record that service was completed.
-Without a proper proof of service on file with the court, the court has no evidence that the other party was notified — and your case cannot move forward.
-A proof of service is not optional; it's a required part of every California civil case involving service of process.
+A proof of service is a sworn legal document stating that court papers have been delivered to a specific person in a legally required manner.
+It's the official record that service of process was completed — and without it, the court has no evidence that the other party was notified of the legal action against them.
+A proof of service is not optional; it's a required component of every California civil case where documents must be served on a defendant, respondent, or witness.

 What a Proof of Service Must Contain